huyhoang-1501/PARKING-LOT/README.md

-This is a simple project about parking lot using infrared sensor.
+This is a simple project about parking lot using infrared sensor, servo, LCD, PIC16F887.
 And this Repo includes C code and Protues simulation.